 I'm passionate about mathematics and physics and I love teaching them.
 While I understand that students and their parents are usually looking for a tutor to improve their grades (and my students do get high grades and get into top universities) I also believe it’s important to concentrate on understanding as well as learning.
-Exam success is greatly helped by understanding where the mathematics comes from and how it is used.
+Exam success is greatly helped by understanding where the concepts come from and how they are used.

-I have been teaching for twenty-six years, at top-ranking schools including Charterhouse in Surrey and Phillips Exeter Academy in New Hampshire, USA.
-I have been a full-time private tutor for over twelve years, helping more than 350 students achieve higher grades in their exams.
-That's in excess of 10,000 hours of teaching.
+I have been teaching for twenty-seven years, at top-ranking schools including Charterhouse in Surrey and Phillips Exeter Academy in New Hampshire, USA.
+I have been a full-time private tutor for over thirteen years, helping nearly 400 students achieve higher grades in their exams.
+That's in excess of 10,000 hours of one-to-one teaching.

 As well as Maths and Physics GCSE and A level, I have prepared candidates for the Oxford MAT exam and the STEP exam (for entry to Cambridge, Warwick and Imperial.)
-I have been an examiner for Edexcel, AQA and Cambridge Assessments (OCR).
+I have been an examiner for Edexcel, AQA and OCR.
 I also teach A level and GCSE Statistics.

 I was a Kitchener Scholar at the University of Cambridge, where I was awarded an Entrance Prize by Trinity College and the Philpott Prize for a first class examination performance.
 I took a second degree with the Open University, where I won the Leslie Walshaw award for scoring 100% in the examination in Mathematical Models and Methods.
 (In fact, I achieved first class passes in every assignment and examination for every course I took throughout the degree.)